Skip to main content

 Journal Article

 1. Kagawa H, Stringham J, Selzman C, Goodwin M, Frye L, Raman S, Cahill B, Morrell M (2023).
 Case Report of Needle Disruption of the Retroperitoneal Lymph Nodes for Refractory Chylothorax After Double Lung Transplantation.
 Transplant Proc, 55(8), 1981-1983.
-(Read full article)
+(Read full publication)

 3. Martinez-Zayas G, Almeida FA, Yarmus L, Steinfort D, Lazarus DR, Simoff MJ, Saettele T, Murgu S, Dammad T, Duong DK, Mudambi L, Filner JJ, Molina S, Aravena C, Thiboutot J, Bonney A, Rueda AM, Debiane LG, Hogarth DK, Bedi H, Deffebach M, Sagar AS, Cicenia J, Yu DH, Cohen A, Frye L, Grosu HB, Gildea T, Feller-Kopman D, Casal RF, Machuzak M, Arain MH, Sethi S, Eapen GA, Lam L, Jimenez CA, Ribeiro M, Noor LZ, Mehta A, Song J, Choi H, Ma J, Li L, Ost DE (2021).
 Predicting Lymph Node Metastasis in Non-small Cell Lung Cancer: Prospective External and Temporal Validation of the HAL and HOMER Models.
 Chest, 160(3), 1108-1120.
-(Read full article)
+(Read full publication)

 4. Piscitello GM, Bermea RS, Stokes JW, Gannon WD, Kanelidis AJ, Konopka M, Shappell C, Frye LK, Lyons PG, Siegler M, Parker WF (2021).
 Clinician Ethical Perspectives on Extracorporeal Membrane Oxygenation in Practice.
 Am J Hosp Palliat Care, 39, 10499091211041079.
-(Read full article)
+(Read full publication)

 5. Lin J, Frye L (2020).
 The intersection of bronchoscopy and extracorporeal membrane oxygenation.
 J Thorac Dis, 13(8), 5176-5182.
-(Read full article)
+(Read full publication)

 6. Banach BS, Antic T, Bridge JA, Cipriani NA, Frye L, Krausz TN, Biernacka A (2019).
 Fine-needle aspiration of dermatofibrosarcoma protuberans metastasizing to hemithorax with superior vena cava compression: Case report and literature review.
 Diagn Cytopathol, 47(8), 797-802.
-(Read full article)
+(Read full publication)

 7. McGinniss JE, Imai I, Simon-Soro A, Brown MC, Knecht VR, Frye L, Ravindran PM, Dothard MI, Wadell DA, Sohn MB, Li H, Christie JD, Diamond JM, Haas AR, Lanfranco AR, DiBardino DM, Bushman FD, Collman RG (2019).
 Molecular analysis of the endobronchial stent microbial biofilm reveals bacterial communities that associate with stent material and frequent fungal constituents.
 PLoS One, 14(5), e0217306.
-(Read full article)
+(Read full publication)

 8. Frye L, Machuzak M (2017).
 Airway Complications After Lung Transplantation.
 Clin Chest Med, 38(4), 693-706.
-(Read full article)
+(Read full publication)

 9. Ali SR, Arrossi AV, Mehta AC, Frye L, Mazzone P, Almeida F (2016).
 Endobronchial pleomorphic adenoma.
 Oxf Med Case Reports, 2016(12), omw090.
-(Read full article)
+(Read full publication)

 10. Young JC, Chehoud C, Bittinger K, Bailey A, Diamond JM, Cantu E, Haas AR, Abbas A, Frye L, Christie JD, Bushman FD, Collman RG (2014).
 Viral metagenomics reveal blooms of anelloviruses in the respiratory tract of lung transplant recipients.
 Am J Transplant, 15(1), 200-9.
-(Read full article)
+(Read full publication)

 Review

 1. Mundanchira G, Frye L, Reisenauer J, Agrawal A (2024).
 The persistent problem of persistent air-leaks: approach to management.
 [Review].
 Curr Opin Pulm Med, 31(1), 28-34.
-(Read full article)
+(Read full publication)

 2. Graham J, Basist M, Frye L, Agrawal A, Nasim F (2023).
 Advances in navigating to the nodule and targeting.
 [Review].
 Curr Opin Pulm Med, 30(1), 9-16.
-(Read full article)
+(Read full publication)

 Editorial

 1. Ferguson JS, Frye LK (2020).
 Negative Results: We Shouldn't Leave them Out in the Cold.
 J Bronchology Interv Pulmonol, 28(1), 8-9.
-(Read full article)
+(Read full publication)

 2. Martinu T, Koutsokera A, Benden C, Cantu E, Chambers D, Cypel M, Edelman J, Emtiazjoo A, Fisher AJ, Greenland JR, Hayes D Jr, Hwang D, Keller BC, Lease ED, Perch M, Sato M, Todd JL, Verleden S, von der Thsen J, Weigt SS, Keshavjee S, bronchoalveolar lavage standardization workgroup (2020).
 International Society for Heart and Lung Transplantation consensus statement for the standardization of bronchoalveolar lavage in lung transplantation.
 J Heart Lung Transplant, 39(11), 1171-1190.
-(Read full article)
+(Read full publication)

 Letter

 1. Bermea RS, Miller J, Wilson WW, Dugan K, Frye L, Murgu S, Hogarth DK (2019).
 One-Way Endobronchial Valves as Management for Persistent Air Leaks: A Preview of What's to Come?
 [Letter to the editor].
 Am J Respir Crit Care Med, 200(10), 1318-1320.
-(Read full article)
+(Read full publication)